This topic lists the native parsers available in RSA Security Analytics.

 Every packet parser is able to extract meta from every session.
 For example, a webmail session will be parsed by both an HTTP parser which identifies the session as HTTP and extracts meta from HTTP headers, and by a MAIL parser which extracts email-related meta from message headers.
 Further, if the session were to contain an executable file, its presence would be detected by a windows executable parser.

-Packet parsers in RSA Security Analytics may be broadly classified as:
+Packet parsers in RSA NetWitness may be broadly classified as:

 - System or Native parsers: These are compiled into the Decoder base code.
-Updates are delivered along with updates to Security Analytics.
-Many system parsers have lua equivalents.
-In these cases, generally, the native parser may perform faster, while the lua parser may extract more meta.
+Updates are delivered along with updates to RSA NetWitness.
+Many system parsers have Lua equivalents.
+In these cases, generally, the native parser may perform faster, while the Lua parser may extract more meta.

 - Flex parsers: these were written in a proprietary scripting language, Flex, and delivered via Live.
-These are now considered Legacy content: every existing Flex parser has a better lua equivalent, and all customers using Security Analytics version 10.2 or later should not be using Flex parsers.
+These are now discontinued, and no longer delivered in Live.
+Every existing Flex parser has a better Lua equivalent, and all customers using NetWitness should not be using Flex parsers.

-The following table describes the system parsers delivered with Security Analytics.
+The following table describes the system parsers delivered with RSA NetWitness Platform.